Ditalio Otto

 3. The second section covers the period from the beginning of the Roman Empire to the fall of the Western Roman Empire.

-When considering the history of Italy, it is important to break it down into sections to better understand the complex and varied story of this nation.
-The second section covers the period from the beginning of the Roman Empire to the fall of the Western Roman Empire.
 This period began with the rise of Rome as a major power in the Mediterranean.
 The Roman Empire was a major political and economic force in the region for centuries.
 However, the Empire began to decline in the latter part of the period, culminating in the fall of the Western Roman Empire.
-During the Empire, Italy was a major center of culture and learning.
-The city of Rome was a major cultural hub and many of the great thinkers of the time hailed from Italy.
-However, with the fall of the Empire, Italy entered a period of decline.

 4. The third section covers the period from the Byzantine Empire to the Norman Conquest of Italy.